USEPA/USEEIO/import_factors_exio/README.md

 ## BEA API Access

-To make calls to US Bureau of Economic Analysis (BEA) API for service imports data (by BEA service category, country, and year), first register at https://apps.bea.gov/api/signup/.
+To pull data on service imports from the US Bureau of Economic Analysis (BEA) by service category, country, and year, register for the BEA API at https://apps.bea.gov/api/signup/.

-After doing so, users will be provided with an API key to the provided email.
+After doing so, you'll be provided with an API key via email.

 Create the file "../import_factors_exio/API/BEA_API_key.yaml" and add your API key.

-## Pull Data from Exiobase
+## Pull Data from Exiobase and BEA

-To generate import factors from exiobase, run
+To generate import factors from exiobase using BEA, run:

 	python generate_import_factors.py